SteveShelnanMa/SteveShelnanMa.github.io/_pages/about.md

 ### Research Fields: Macroeconomics, Labor Economics, Firm Dynamics.
 <p style="text-align: justify;">
-My research combines empirical analysis with micro-data and search and matching theory.
-I explore the dynamics of workers and firms in frictional labor markets and how their interactions influence the broader economy.
+My research integrates empirical analysis with micro-data and search and matching theory.
+I investigate the dynamics between workers and firms within frictional labor markets and examine how their interactions shape the macroeconomy.
 </p>

 ### I am on the 2024-2025 job market.